 The lower conversion ratios resulted in quicker growth as well as reduced feed consumption as the animals grew.
 Most cattle will eat their body weight each month, but ours ate 15-25% less, while accelerating weight gain and improving condition.
 The result was a 3-6 month reduction in time to market which results in significant feed savings.

 The next question was the quality of the meat.
 The slaughter house we used did not provide a USDA grade, but they did tell us the carcasses and the resulting cuts were the best they have seen, and extremely high quality.
 As they cut the meat, it was some of the easiest to cut they have ever had.
 In their words, "...the beef we processed...were excellent.
 They were well marbled with great fat cover.
 They looked well fed and would be top price beef."
 If the beef had been USDA inspected, the opinion is that it would have all graded prime.
 (You can see their full statement here.)
+You can see a couple pictures of it below.

 It looked good, but how did it taste?!